 This competition is usually set with traps presenting clay targets that simulate hunting a variety of game such as ducks, rabbits, quail and pheasants.
 The traps can be concealed in the bush or on towers, with the targets only visible in cleared areas.

 The targets can be shot over a course of six or seven ‘stands’, where shooters are shown targets in singles or doubles of various sizes and colors, and shoot each station with their squad of five or six shooters in turn.
 Most courses comprise 25 targets and the degree of difficulty can vary from easy to extremely hard.

-The SSAA has an interesting variation of Sporting Clays called 5-Stand.
-This is a clever and space-saving way of achieving much the same as a traditional Sporting Clays course, but in a much more economical space.
 5-Stand has five shooting stands or stations that are lined up in a straight line close to each other.
 The stands are surrounded by six to eight numbered traps, which throw targets in every possible direction, including from behind, towers, vertical shots and rabbits, with all targets generally converging in an area in front of the stands.
 Competitors rotate through the five stands and receive an identical mix of targets in a random order, with single and double targets presented.
 This provides a real test of a shooter’s ability to read targets quickly and shoot them before they get beyond the effective range of a shotgun.

 Trap and Skeet

 We do not currently operate trap and Skeet as a subdiscipline.
 If you would like to become the Discipline Captain for this please contact the committee.